cloudstax/firecamp/docker/volume/aws-ecs-agent-patch/README.md

 the custom volume driver, there is no need to patch ecs-agent.

 Apply patch
-1. copy openmanage_task_engine.go to cloudstax/amazon-ecs-agent/agent/engine/
+1. copy firecamp_task_engine.go to cloudstax/amazon-ecs-agent/agent/engine/
 2. apply docker_task_engine_patch to agent/engine/docker_task_engine.go
 3. apply makefile_patch to Makefile